MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/linux-whatsnew.md

 **Known issues**

-- While upgrading from mdatp version 101.75.43 or 101.78.13, you may encounter a kernel hang.
+- While upgrading from mdatp version 101.75.43 or 101.78.13, you might encounter a kernel hang.
 Run the following commands before attempting to upgrade to version 101.85.21.
 More information about the underlying issue can be found at [System hang due to blocked tasks in fanotify code](https://access.redhat.com/solutions/2838901)

 There are two ways to mitigate the problem in upgrading.

-Use your package manager to uninstall the 101.75.43 or 101.78.13 mdatp version.
+Use your package manager to uninstall the `101.75.43` or `101.78.13` mdatp version.

 Example: